garbados/nerdpanel/readme.md

 A static site for examining your toots.
 A nerdy lil vanity~

-The app provides full-text search for toots, supports using multiple accounts, and allows sorting toots by interactions.
+The app provides full-text search for toots, and allows sorting toots by interactions.

 This app is currently a proof of concept.
 See the [issues](https://github.com/garbados/nerdpanel/issues) page to learn about upcoming enhancements, to file a bug report, or to request a feature.